AdaHOP: Fast and Accurate Low-Precision Training via Outlier-Pattern-Aware Rotation

 \section{Limitations and Future Work}

-AdaHOP has several limitations that point to directions for future work.
-First, AdaHOP currently uses fixed Walsh-Hadamard matrices; combining it with learned rotation matrices~\cite{SpinQuant} could yield lower quantization errors by learning data-dependent rotations aligned with each layer's outlier structure.
-Second, the outlier pattern analysis spans Llama-family and Instella models across scales from 1B to 8B parameters, providing a strong empirical foundation; extending this analysis to model architectures with different attention mechanisms or normalization schemes (e.g., Mixtral \cite{mixtral}, Gemma \cite{gemma}) is a promising direction that we expect to further validate the generality of the identified patterns.
-Third, this work establishes AdaHOP on MXFP4, an emerging hardware-supported format with strong industry momentum; extending the framework to other low-precision numerical formats is a natural and planned direction, as the pattern-aware design is not specific to any particular format.
-Finally, the number of extracted outlier rows or columns is fixed at $k=64$ throughout; an ablation study on this hyperparameter and an adaptive per-layer selection strategy based on per-layer outlier severity could further improve the accuracy-efficiency trade-off.
+AdaHOP currently uses fixed Walsh-Hadamard matrices; combining AdaHOP with learned rotations~\cite{SpinQuant} could yield further improvements.
+The pattern analysis spans Llama-family and Instella models (1B to 8B); extending to architectures with different attention or normalization schemes (e.g., Mixtral~\cite{mixtral}, Gemma~\cite{gemma}) is a promising direction.
+The framework currently targets MXFP4, but the pattern-aware design is format-agnostic.
+Finally, further ablations on the extraction count $r$ and adaptive per-layer selection could improve the accuracy–efficiency trade-off.